 The light version also works with browsers that don’t support the standard version of Outlook Web App.
-To find out if your browser supports the full feature set available in Outlook Web App, see Supported browsers for Outlook Web App.
+To find out if your browser supports the full feature set available in Outlook Web App, see our supported browsers.

 This article provides information to help you return to use the standard version of Outlook Web App, and links to learn more about the light version of Outlook Web App.

 How did I get here?
 And how do I get back to Office 365?

 If your browser doesn't support the standard version of Outlook Web App, you automatically see the light version of Outlook Web App.

 How do you know you’re in the light version Outlook Web App?

 The navigation at the top looks like this: